Decolmuseum

 RELEASED 20 JUNE 2025

-Decolmuseum (Decolonized Museum) is a boundary-pushing, genre-defying album that blends cello, classical compositional techniques with lead vocals, progressive rock, metal and Indonesian keroncong.
-A bold statement of “differences are made to be celebrated, not to be competed.”
+Decolmuseum (Decolonized Museum) is a boundary-pushing, genre-defying album that liberate cello from its classical playing cage with lead vocals, hybridize with progressive rock/metal and Indonesian sub-genres such as keroncong and dangdut.
+A bold statement of “differences are born to be celebrated, not to be competed.”
 This conceptual album invites listeners to reflect on colonial history and its aftermath.
-A past whose shadows continue to affect and cause pain to modern societies such as hypercapitalism, social injustices, inferiority complexes and entrenched nepotism.
+A colonial and imperial past whose shadows continue to affect and cause pain to modern societies such as hypercapitalism, social injustices, inferiority complexes and entrenched nepotism.

 FULL BAND CONCERT

 Emir teamed up with Kaan Yazici on bass and Sander van Elferen on drums for his full set concert formation.
-Expanding the traditional rock formation, Emir performs lead vocals, cello and guitar on stage and enhanced by the possibilities of electronics.
+Expanding the traditional rock formation, Emir performs lead vocal, cello and guitar on stage.
 This formation serves the rebellious identity of musical tradition while being connected to the root firmly at the same time.

-The Decolmuseum Live Cinema is a work in progress that combines live music performance of the album and archival films.
-Montaged from materials by the Japanese propaganda department during the occupation of Indonesia (1942-1945), the Nippon Eigasha, Emir created both storytelling and narration that focuses on tributing the resilience and resistance of the people of Indonesia during their crucial struggling time towards independence.
-The film and performance was being tried out in Zutphen, Amsterdam and Brussels, receiving wide variety of emotional receptions.
+The Decolmuseum Live Cinema is a combines live music performance with archival colonial films.
+Montaged with film materials from the Dutch-colonial Nusantara (East Indies), Japanese occupation of Indonesia and Indonesian War of Independence, Emir created both storytelling and narration that focuses on tributing the resilience and resistance of the people of Indonesia during their crucial struggling time towards independence.
+The live cinema version was being tried out in Zutphen, Amsterdam and Brussels, receiving wide variety of intellectual and emotional receptions.

 Decolmuseum Live Cinema at Luxor Theater Zutphen (part of International Cello Festival Zutphen 2025).
 29 August 2025.
 Photo credit Quinn Osterbaan.